 If you’ve ever had a great leader or teacher in the past, you remember those who have believed in your abilities possibly more than you did, especially during those difficult times, don’t you?
 They had the natural empathy to see something in you that you couldn’t and helped you unlock your own belief to show you that you are capable of more than you believed.

-A great coach will be able to see the qualities in yourself that you don’t yet believe and will help you find a way to unleash them.
+A great coach will be able to see the qualities in you that you don’t yet believe are there, and will help you find a way to unleash them.

 - Can they see your blindspots?

 Everything in the world is a delicate balance.
 Whilst unleashing buried qualities is a powerful force, without keeping them in check they can be a force of destructive arrogance, potentially destroying well-earned trust from those around you in your network and client base.

 Surely you want someone who can easily recognise which of your beliefs need to change in order to grow safely?
 And you need to be able to trust them enough to provide you with alternative, healthier and balanced beliefs.

 - Will they tell it to you straight?

 When it comes to our own ability to succeed, it’s usually our own inner beliefs and negative thoughts which cause us to hold back from our fullest potential.
 When you are relying on someone to help guide you to success, and when there is limited time together, the last thing you want is for that coach to beat around the bush and be overly “fluffy” lest they upset you, the client.

 A great coach will professionally tell you to stop when you are talking or thinking in destructive ways, or in ways which mean you aren’t making progress towards your goals despite best efforts to overcome those blocks.